Key Facts & Summary

 A papal dispensation was obtained for the marriage, which was solemnised on June 11, 1509.
 Catherine bore five children, all of whom except the youngest, Mary, born in 1516, died in infancy.

 Such interest in what caused the king’s death has surfaced in the last two decades.
-In fact, in 2002, Prince Arthur’s body had been localised through a ground-probing radar, and the researcher’s aim was that of analysing the prince’s body through an endoscope in order to not to damage his remains (Derbyshire 2002).
+In fact, in 2002, Prince Arthur’s body had been identified through a ground-probing radar, and the researchers’ aim was to analyse the prince’s body through an endoscope in order to preserve his remains (Derbyshire 2002).
 Such study is interesting because it provides us with further information about the genetic makeup of the Tudor family.
-In fact, surprisingly, also Henry VIII’s son, Edward VI, died of a mysterious sickness at the same age as Arthur.
-Moreover, also Henry VIII’s illegitimate son, Henry Fitzroy, first Duke of Richmond and Somerset, died at the age of seventeen: it is not sure whether the cause was tuberculosis, pneumonia, or the ‘same genetic condition which was the same condition that killed his uncle, Prince Arthur’ (Ridgway 2010).
+In fact, surprisingly, Henry VIII’s son, Edward VI, died of a mysterious sickness at the same age as Arthur.
+Moreover, Henry VIII’s illegitimate son, Henry Fitzroy, first Duke of Richmond and Somerset, died at the age of seventeen: it is not sure whether the cause was tuberculosis, pneumonia, or the ‘same genetic condition which was the same condition that killed his uncle, Prince Arthur’ (Ridgway 2010).

 As a matter of fact, Prince Arthur, Edward VI, and Henry Fitzroy were all so closely related and they all died at a very similar age.
 Thus, a genetic condition could justify their premature death.

 [1.]
 English Monarchs (no date).
 Arthur Tudor (19/20 September 1486 – 2 April 1502).
 English Monarchs. [online] Available from: http://www.englishmonarchs.co.uk/tudor_22.html

 [2.]
 Hoare, J. (2016).
 The Death of Arthur Tudor: did the Bubonic Plague put Henry VIII on the throne?